 I believe that these new tools can be tremendous force-multipliers for marketers who know how to leverage them as part of a multi-channel communications program.
 I also believe that, while “likes” are likable for basic brand awareness, these new tactics need to be linked – and, ideally, tracked – to a course of action in order to achieve an adequate return on investment.
 And that’s where an experienced marketing mind like mine can really shine.

 I am well-versed in content marketing – including both owned and shared media – and have hands-on experience across much of the digital marketing landscape.
 Over the years I have created and managed numerous websites as well as produced daily online content.
 I have regularly written blogs and email newsletters.
-I have shot and shared videos.
+I have produced and created videos for use at events and online.
 I have also managed day-to-day social networking activities, using a variety of social media and other online tools to engage customers and generate results.
 And I have even driven sales – including record-breaking sales – through e-commerce.

 During my agency days, I was always an early adopter of emerging technologies, eager to find new and more efficient ways to support my clients.
 At Asphalt Green, I led the organization’s digital marketing transformation, employing Facebook, Twitter, YouTube, Yelp, Google Analytics, SEO, and other tools and channels for the first time.
 As a freelancer, I provided digital communications support for a number of clients, including website development and population, monthly email newsletters, and ongoing social media content.

 In addition, to better understand how the digital world is affecting journalism, I created an online soccer magazine, Total Footblog.
 This helped strengthen my content marketing and social media skills, which I relied on heavily to build an audience.
 The venture also gave me a chance to learn how to use WordPress, one of the most popular content management systems, and helped me hone my SEO and Google Analytics skills.